unibas-medfak/dynamicreports-core/README.md

 # Dynamic Reports Core
 DynamicReports is an open source Java reporting library based on JasperReports.
-It allows to create dynamic report designs and it doesn't need a visual report designer.
+It allows to create dynamic report designs, and it doesn't need a visual report designer.
 You can very quickly create reports and produce documents that can be displayed, printed or exported into many popular formats such as PDF, Excel, Word and others.